Jhr-4/IS218_Midterm/README.md

 - To test the code with the written tests utilize `pytest` and to check coverage use `pytest --cov`

 # Usage
-After running the application with `python main.py`, the list of commands can be obtained by typing menu.
+After running the application with `python main.py`, the list of commands can be obtained by typing `menu`.
 This will give all the functionality of the app.

 To summarize the application can perform addition, subtraction, multiplication, and division of 2 digit numbers (decimal & integers).
   * The command looks general command `<operation> <operand1> <operand2>`